olaolaoo/Data-Engineer-Zoomcamp/notes/01_Introduction.md

 }

 provider "google" {
-  credentials = "./keys/my-creds.json"  # Credentials only needs to be set if you do not have the GOOGLE_APPLICATION_CREDENTIALS set project = "coherent-ascent-379901" region  = "asia-southeastye1"
+  credentials = "./keys/my-creds.json" # Credentials only needs to be set if you do not have the GOOGLE_APPLICATION_CREDENTIALS set project     = "coherent-ascent-379901" region      = "us-central1"
 }

-resource "google_storage_bucket" "demo-bucket" {//“资源类型” “桶名称” name          = "coherent-ascent-379901-terra-bucket"//桶唯一标识unique
+resource "google_storage_bucket" "demo-bucket" {
+  name          = "coherent-ascent-379901-terra-bucket"
-  location      = "asia-southeast1"
+  location      = "US"
   force_destroy = true

   lifecycle_rule {